 "Refuse, and I shall tear it out, and make you eat that before I feed him to you, one bite at a time."

-She spoke with such a patient quietude that Ky realized it was not an idle threat.
+She spoke with such a patient quietude that Ky was left in no doubt of her intent: Silveli did not make idle threats.
 The world smeared before her at the thought—she could taste the salty blood between her teeth even now—but if she could divert Síl's attention and perhaps lead her further from the mountain, she might not find Ember.

 And that was worth the loss of a tongue.